 Signers will upload a document, add signers, prepare the document within a drag-and-drop interface, and then invite users to interact and sign files in a secure space.

-Data rooms & informational control
+Data rooms and informational control

 DocSend’s approach emphasizes granular document controls and analytics.